-- "Configuration Files" (page 59) provides an overview of the configuration files that can be used in your site. - "Lifebeats" (page 61) introduces lifebeats, the mechanism used by wotaskd processes to determine the status of the application instances that they manage. - "wotaskd Processes" (page 63) explains how wotaskd processes ensure that the application instances they manage are always running.
-It also describes how to restrict access to wotaskd using Monitor. - "Starting WebObjects Services" (page 63) shows you how to configure a computer to start wotaskd and Monitor during system startup.
+- "Configuration Files" (page 57) provides an overview of the configuration files that can be used in your site. - "Lifebeats" (page 60) introduces lifebeats, the mechanism used by wotaskd processes to determine the status of the application instances that they manage. - "wotaskd Processes" (page 61) explains how wotaskd processes ensure that the application instances they manage are always running.
+It also describes how to restrict access to wotaskd using Monitor. - "Starting WebObjects Services" (page 62) shows you how to configure a computer to start wotaskd and Monitor during its startup process.